 At XOAP we use elements of SCRUM for all of our software and infrastructure development projects.

-The official SCRUM guide can be found here.
+This is the official SCRUM guide.
 From this we try to follow the these aspects:

 Have a common standard for all aspects that are shared amongst people.
 Eg. Definition of Done has to follow a standard defined by the team to ensure that those that work on a feature have the same understanding of “done” as those that inspect that feature.
 The team makes open and completed work transparent to each other and stakeholders (e.g. with an accessible, fully estimated backlog).